macs30200-s22/replication-materials-koichionogi/README.md

 Correlation with top 0.1% and 1% is statisitically significant
 ![png](agg_correlation.png)
-Belowsa are notes for lisence to use the concentration database:
+Belows are notes for lisence to use the concentration database:
   1.  "               US corporate concentration database                        "
   2.  "=========================================================================="
   3.  "                  Use subject to Creative Commons                         "